Frequently Asked Questions

-You should get an email from Google Checkout or PayPal immediately, depending on how you ordered.
-When we process and ship your order (usually within 1-3 days), Google Checkout or PayPal will send you another email with your order tracking information.
-If you have an email spam blocker, please add email@example.com or firstname.lastname@example.org depending on your payment method.
+You should get an email from PayPal immediately.
+When we process and ship your order (usually within 1-2 days), PayPal will send you another email with your order tracking information.
+If you have an email spam blocker, please add firstname.lastname@example.org.
 Also add email@example.com to receive an email with your tracking number.
 If there are problems with the order, we will send you an email from firstname.lastname@example.org.

 Uh-oh!
 Most US customers will receive their orders within 7 business days.
 If you have received an email with a tracking number, you can check to see if it's still in transit.
-If you have not received any emails, you may need to look in your spam or junk mail folder for emails from us or from Google Checkout or PayPal.
-Occasionally, payment may be declined due to a typo.
-Google Checkout cancels an order if the required information is not updated within 7 days.
-If your order was canceled, you would need to place another order.
+If you have not received any emails, you may need to look in your spam or junk mail folder for emails from us or PayPal.
+Occasionally, payments may be declined due to a typo.
 If it's unclear what has happened to your order, we can certainly help you find out!
 Just email email@example.com.

 When looking in your shopping cart, is there a checkbox on the left that is labeled remove?
-If so, click on it for all of the ones you want removed.
+If so, click on all of the items that you want removed.
 Then click Update cart.
 That should remove everything you don't want.
-Then when you have what you want, click on either the Google Checkout or PayPal button, which is below the Update cart button.
+Then when you have what you want, click the PayPal button, which is below the Update cart button.

 - SleepPhones speakers are of excellent quality, with an emphasis on bass response.
 We get them from the same supplier that makes speakers for a famous audiophile headphone company.
 Their products often sell for hundreds of dollars.

 - Regular headphones are too bulky for sleep.
-They will come off by the morning (cannot use the private alarm clock feature).
+They will come off by the morning and cannot use the private alarm clock feature.
 Plus, a side sleeper cannot possibly use them.

-- Earbuds and earphones should not be worn for sleep (or any extended period of time).
+- Earbuds and earphones should not be worn for sleep or any extended period of time.
 Earphones do not breath, raising the risk of outer ear infections (swimmer's ear) from moisture buildup, especially the fancy silicone ones.
-Also, wearing earphones to sleep can cause a skin ulcer to form in the thin skin over ear cartilage.
+Also, wearing earphones to sleep can cause a skin ulcer to form in the thin skin over the ear cartilage.
 This can happen in just one night and may take weeks to heal.